-UK/EU applicants for September full-time entry must apply via UCAS unless specified otherwise.
+If you're a UK/EU applicant applying for full-time study you must apply via UCAS unless otherwise specified.

-Applicants for September part-time entry should apply direct to the University using the online application.
+UK/EU applicants for part-time study should apply direct to the University.

 The University and Colleges Admissions Service (UCAS) accepts applications for full-time courses starting in September from one year before the start of the course.